 EXERCISE AND SPORT SCIENCE 2222.
 COACHING COMPETITIVE AND EXPLOSIVE LIFTING.

 The purpose of Coaching Competitive and Explosiveness Lifting is to help the student develop a thorough knowledge of competitive lifting which includes different coaching strategies and techniques.
-This course combines lecture, discussion, and demonstration and an opportunity for certification with the National Weight Lifting Federation.
+This course combines lecture, discussion, and demonstration.
 Spring.